-Before lenders decide to lend you money, they have to know if you're willing and able to repay that loan.
-To assess your ability to pay back the loan, they look at your income and debt ratio.
-To calculate your willingness to pay back the loan, they look at your credit score.
+Before lenders decide to give you a loan, they must know if you are willing and able to pay back that mortgage loan.
+To assess your ability to pay back the loan, they look at your debt-to-income ratio.
+To calculate your willingness to pay back the mortgage loan, they consult your credit score.

-Your credit score is a direct result of your history of repayment.
-They don't consider income or personal characteristics.
-Fair Isaac invented FICO specifically to exclude demographic factors like these.
-Credit scoring was developed to assess a borrower's willingness to pay while specifically excluding any other irrelevant factors.
+Your credit score is a result of your history of repayment.
+They do not consider your income, savings, down payment amount, or personal factors like sex race, nationality or marital status.
+These scores were invented specifically for this reason.
+Credit scoring was developed to assess a borrower's willingness to repay the loan while specifically excluding other irrelevant factors.

-Your current debt level, past late payments, length of your credit history, and other factors are considered.
-Your score comes from both the good and the bad in your credit report.
-Late payments lower your score, but establishing or reestablishing a good track record of making payments on time will raise your score.
+Deliquencies, payment behavior, debt level, length of credit history, types of credit and the number of inquiries are all considered in credit scoring.
+Your score considers both positive and negative information in your credit report.
+Late payments count against your score, but a consistent record of paying on time will improve it.